Skin Ageing

 There are a variety of treatments available to address skin ageing.
 Over the counter products like niacinamide, Vitamin C, Arbutin, Retinol and Hylauronic or Polyglutamic acid can all help as part of an anti-ageing skincare routine.

 Prescription creams containing active ingredients like Tretinoin or hydroquinone can be particularly effective.
 Tretinoin is a powerful retinoid that works by promoting cell turnover and stimulating collagen production.
 This reduces the appearance of fine lines and wrinkles.
 It also improves texture and elasticity as well as fades age spots.
-Hydroquinone, on the other hand, is commonly used to treat moderate-to-severe hyperpigmentation.
-It works by decreasing the production of melanin, thereby reducing the appearance of age spots and uneven tone.
+Hydroquinone, on the other hand, is commonly used to treat moderate or severe dark patches.
+It works by lowering the production of melanin, thereby reducing the appearance of age spots and uneven tone.
 These products can be used alone, together and alongside other active anti-ageing products such as acid exfoliants, Vitamin C and peptides.
-You can access these prescription anti-ageing skincare through a dermatologist or a virtual prescription skincare service like our online skin clinic.
+You can access these prescription anti-ageing treatments through a dermatologist or a virtual skincare service like our online clinic.

-There are of course also non surgical anti-ageing treatments such as Botox anti-wrinkle injections, hyaluronic acid dermal fillers as well as boosters like Profhilo and Volite.
+There are of course also non surgical anti-ageing treatments such as anti-wrinkle injections, hyaluronic acid dermal fillers as well as boosters like Profhilo and Volite.
 Professional skin treatments like lasers, chemical peels and microneedling or RF microneedling can also be very beneficial in smoothing and building up the skin.
-The mainstay of surgical options is face lifts, fat grafting and isolated procedures like blepharoplasty and lip lifting.
+The mainstay of surgical options is face lifts, fat grafting and single procedures like eye lid surgery (blepharoplasty) and lip lifting.

 Frequently asked questions